ahmedkhan847/busroute/README.md

-# busroute
+# Bus Route App
-A bus route system app for Karachi through which one can get route of a bus from one place to another
+A bus route system cordova base app for Karachi.
+Using this app they can easily get route for a bus from one location to another